privet56/ng2Goodies/cheatsheets/git/git.md

 ### What is the difference between git pull & git fetch?
 **git pull** does a **git fetch** followed by a **git merge**

-A **git pull** is what you do to bring a local branch up-to-date with its remote version.
+**git pull** is what you do to bring a local branch up-to-date with its remote version.